Generic Name: bicalutamide (BYE-ka-LOO-ta-mide)

 - Take bicalutamide with your other prostate cancer medicine at the same time each day.

-- If you miss a dose of bicalutamide, take it as soon as possible.
-If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
+- If you miss a dose of bicalutamide, skip the missed dose and go back to your regular dosing schedule.
 Do not take 2 doses at once.

 Ask your health care provider any questions you may have about how to use bicalutamide.